Life Cycle Analysis (LCA) and Ecodesign

 Get an idea of the benefits of a Life Cycle Analysis.
 Get insights by downloading the Environmental Product Declaration for Philips Lighting.

-The team of Environment & Safety applies the following steps in performing LCAs and EPDs:
+The team of Environment, Health & Safety applies the following steps in performing LCAs and EPDs:

 1. Definition of the functional unit and scope